pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

 Complete the [Beginner Tutorial](../beginner-tutorial) to learn the basics of Pachyderm, such as adding data to a repository and building analysis pipelines.

-By default, the local deployment of Pachyderm deploys the `pachyderm-proxy` service as `type:LoadBalancer`.

-The plan is:

-Make a proxy that serves all traffic on one port available, but optional (proxy.enabled).
-Only cleartext HTTP on port 80 for now.
-(Currently working in a PR, hopefully part of 2.2.   )

-Allow the proxy to serve individual ports without special routing, to be the same as the legacy NodePort/LoadBalancer port.  (proxy.service.type, proxy.service.legacyPorts={ grpc: 30650, ... } (Currently working in a PR, hopefully part of 2.2.)

-Allow the proxy to be configured with a TLS certificate and serve secure traffic on port 443, and redirect port 80 to https.
-(2.2.something)

-Make the proxy the default (2.3)

-Make pachd.proxy.enabled default to true.

-Make the proxy non-optional (2.4)

-Remove the pachd.service and pachd.externalService configuration keys.

-Convert any external pachd service in the cluster to point at the proxy instead of directly at pachd.

-Consider supporting mTLS; where envoy ↔︎ {pachd, console} traffic is encrypted.
-(More user feedback needed on whether or not they need this.)
-(2.4-ish.)

-Depending on the outcome of this, TLS configuration can be removed from pachd and console.
-Envoy will terminate TLS, and pachd need not concern itself with updating keys.

-https://pachyderm.atlassian.net/browse/ENT-10#icft=ENT-10 and https://pachyderm.atlassian.net/browse/ENT-11#icft=ENT-11 make it possible to just point an Ingress controller, ANY ingress controller, at this Envoy port and have everything work perfectly with no setup.

-This epic tracks doing the necessary work to make this work smoothly.
-We can remove a lot of hacks that are in place once we have this, specifically relating to local deployment.
-Local deployment and real deployment should be identical from a networking perspective now.
-I think the only knobs to turn are: what's the external name of this TCP port (needed for oauth redirects), and do you want TLS.